EQWorks/mobileSDK-documentation/docs/androidsdk_v1.1.5.md

 </td>

 <td>Can be a map/ JSON object/ class/ valid json string, which holds attributes of a user.
 If you are using a JSON object or class declared on a client application, then ensure that you are using <strong>kotlinx.serialization</strong> in the client application to serialize.
 If that is not possible due to platform constraints, use a map/ valid json string.
 Below are some valid input formats for "attributes".
 This is an optional parameter.
-App developers are encouraged to use "attributes" to record as much useful user information available to them.
+App developers are encouraged to use "attributes" to record useful user information available to them.

 </td>